Walking Dead New Spin-Off Series About Zombies, Teens

 It's easy to see a potential allegory here; while today's teens and young adults may not have to fight off Walkers, many are joining together to battle injustice.
 You can find it in what the March For Our Lives activists are doing or the young climate change fighters.
 Honestly, if there's ever going to be a cure for the zombification of the human population, it'll probably come from the youths.

 The show will revolve around two young women, allowing them to be heroines of their own horror story — or, maybe, villains.
-A big question on this series, according to AMC's release, will be who among the characters stay good, and who turns dark in the face of adversary.
+A big question on this series, per AMC's release, will be who among the characters stay good, and who turns dark in the face of adversary.

 Zombies may be taking over pop culture as we know it.
 Adam Driver, Selena Gomez, and Bill Murray will star in The Dead Don't Die, a comical take on movies like Night of the Living Dead.
 Upcoming Netflix drama Daybreak, about a teen outcast searching for his lost love during the zombie apocalypse, hits the streaming service later this year.